BrianSturgis/Week-4-solo-project/README.md

 ## Detailed Description

 Pizza Parlor
 This is an application for ordering a pizza where a user can choose from individual toppings and a size to order a pizza and see the final cost.
+It uses Object Oriented Javascript to collect data and place into and object.
+It uses a prototype to create the sum of the key values of the object to calculate a price.
+This is an early project for a student software engineer.
+"Ciao Allora" is an Northern Italian slang term for "hello! well?".
+It is used as a casual greeting in cities such a Milan.

 ## Setup/Installation Requirements